[Holodeck:

 TUVOK: I presume this notable impatience is due to your desire to

-attend the festivities in Holodeck Two.
+attend the festivities in Holodeck two.

 KIM: Yes, sir.